gabada/Sprint-Challenge-Authentication/README.md

 In order to slow down attackers bcrypt adds time the security algorithm.
 This produces a Key Derivation Function.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?

+The three parts of a JSON Web Token are:

+    1. Header
+    2. Payload
+    3. Signature

+A JWT typically looks like this. xxxxx.yyyyyy.zzzzz

 ## Project Set Up